SnowyMouse/invader/README.md

   -i --info                    Show credits, source info, and other info.
   -P --fs-path                 Use a filesystem path for the tag path
                                directory.
-  -r --reload-scripts          Explicitly recompile sources referenced by the
+  -r --reload-scripts          Only recompile sources referenced by the tag.
-                               tag.
-Automatically use global scripts.
   -R --regenerate              Use the scenario tag's script source data as
                                data.
   -t --tags <dir>              Use the specified tags directory.